deadlock-delegate/faucet/README.md

 Above settings are the main ones.
 If you wish to customize the database or server settings on which the API is running, you should have a look at `lib/default.js`.

+### 4. Run Core with plugins

+After you've completed all of the above steps you have to restart your relay process to pick up the plugin from the plugin.js.
+You can do so by running `ark relay:restart`.

 ## Credits